Mood stabilisers are psychiatric drugs that are licensed as part of the long-term treatment for:

 - Anticonvulsants – these 3 drugs are actually anticonvulsant medication (also known as antiepileptic medication), which were all originally made for treating epilepsy.
 Epilepsy is a neurological disorder that can cause seizures.

 - Antipsychotic – asenepine is actually an antipsychotic drug, but it is usually only used as a mood stabiliser.

 Lithium carbonate is the mood stabiliser that I'm on… Apart from the side effect of it making me really thirsty, I've found it has really evened me out, brought up my lows and made them not last as long and balanced the highs out, too.

 People sometimes assume that antidepressant drugs are also mood stabilisers, because they can help to lift your mood if you're experiencing depression.

 But in fact antidepressants are not included in the group of drugs we call mood stabilisers – they're a separate category of psychiatric medication.
 (See our pages on antidepressants for more information.)

 Who can prescribe mood stabilisers?

 You should only be prescribed a mood stabiliser by a mental health specialist, such as a psychiatrist – not by a regular GP.
-(For more information on different types of health care professionals and what they do, see our pages on who's who in mental health.)

 This information was published in February 2015.
 We will revise it in 2018.